particle-iot/docs/src/content/tutorials/asset-tracking/tracker-configuration.md

 - Instructing the console how to display the options
 - Validating the configuration

 Using a custom schema, you can add additional configuration elements, either to an existing group (location, sleep, etc.) or to a new custom group for your product (recommended).
+The new tabs or options are presented to all team members who have access to the product.

 ### Console